coin-or/coin-or.github.io/pages/developer/developer_introduction.md

 #### Rebasing

-Depending on what you want to do precisely, there are many alternatives to `cherry-pick`. one that is not well-tested, but seems to be useful is to interactively rebase master onto stable/2.10.
+Depending on what you want to do precisely, there are many alternatives to `cherry-pick`.
+One that is not well-tested, but seems to be useful is to interactively rebase master onto stable/2.10.
 ```
-git rebase -i --signoff --onto stable/2.10 `git merge-base master stable/2.10` master
+git rebase -i --signoff --onto stable/2.10 <starting-sha> master
 ```
-This command replays each commit in master on top of stable/2.10, starting at last common ancestor (which is given by `git merge-base master stable/2.10`).
+This command replays each commit in master on top of stable/2.10, starting at the SHA <starting-sha>, which would usually be the SHA after the one that was the tip of master last time the two branches were synced.
+It could also be the least common ancestor (which is the SHA at which the stable branch oreeiginally split from the master branch, given by `git merge-base master stable/2.10`).
 The `-i` argument makes the rebase interactive, which means that the person doing the rebase will be presented with a file to edits containing all available commits and will be able to choose any that are relevant, deleting the others.
 Only the chosen commits will be moved.
 Thus, the result is similar to cherry-pick, but it may be easier to pick the exact set of commits to be moved.
 Note that the commit message for the re-based commits will not include the original SHA in this case.
 It should be possible, though using the `-x` argument, which runs a command after each commit, to amend the commit message with the SHA of the original commit.
 The `-x` argument could also be used to run a unit test after each commit is added to ensure that no commit added breaks anything.

 ### Making a new stable version